 Famous for Southern specialties, Lau Mam Ba Du appears in many shopping malls around Saigon.
 Apart from the signature Lau Mam, it also provides crab hotpot and grilled dishes.
 With many big tables, it is an ideal choice for a big get-together.

 Saigon is one of the biggest cities in Vietnam, so traditional Vietnamese food in Saigon is abundant.
-In case you don't know where to start, we suggest going with a knowledgeable local tour guide.
-With their support, you can visit prominent diners where you can learn all about Vietnamese delicacies.
+In case you don’t know where to start, we suggest going with a knowledgeable local tour guide.
+With their support, you can visit prominent diners to learn about Vietnamese delicacies.